dhineshp565/strepsuis_typing/README.md

 Pipeline for whole genome assembly and analysis of Streptococccus suis.
 Works only for Oxford nanopore reads

-Pipeline is based on this paper
+Pipeline is based on this paper\n
-Athey, T.B.T., Teatero, S., Lacouture, S. et al. Determining Streptococcus suis serotype from short-read whole-genome sequencing data.
-BMC Microbiol 16, 162 (2016). https://doi.org/10.1186/s12866-016-0782-8
+" Athey, T.B.T., Teatero, S., Lacouture, S. et al. Determining Streptococcus suis serotype from short-read whole-genome sequencing data.
+BMC Microbiol 16, 162 (2016). https://doi.org/10.1186/s12866-016-0782-8 "

 Requires input directory containg sub-directories with the fastq files and output directory.
 Outputs several intermediate files with a html report with AMR,MLST,Serotyping and virulence factors found in the sample.